 Check the “donut” on the back of the container and be sure to buy oil with an “SM” rating.

 Just like your car, your tractor needs regular oil changes.
 If your owner’s manual suggests a brand of oil, you can ignore that advice.
-But do pay attention to the recommended viscosity (such as 10W- 30).
+But do pay attention to the recommended viscosity (such as 10W- 30) to find the best type of oil for your mower.
 If you use your tractor for snow removal, check the manual for a “winter weight” oil recommendation.
 Never, ever change the oil without also changing the oil filter.
 To prevent a buildup of gunk on the engine, wipe up any spilled oil.
 Bottle the old oil and take it to your nearest oil recycling center for disposal.

 Photo 1: Loosen stubborn bolts